Widewanderer/Work-day-Scheduler/README.md

 Simple 9-5 workday calendar which allows users to save events for each hour.

+## Discription

+Simple 9-5 workday calendar.
+Time is automatically updated using DayJS and is displayed in the title.
+Time slots are color coded also based on Day.JS.
+Rows are displayed in Grey, Red, or Green for Past, Present, and Future.

 -- creat an eventlistener 'appointment' (button save to local storage ) -- prevent default to keep text on page?
 -- colors Past: grey, Pres: Red , Fut: Green